ocornut/imgui/examples/README.txt

     This is quite long and tedious, because: DirectX12.
     = main.cpp + imgui_impl_win32.cpp + imgui_impl_dx12.cpp

+example_apple_metal/
+    OSX & iOS + Metal.
+    It is based on the "cross-platform" game template provided with Xcode as of Xcode 9.
+    Note that instead of the OSX bindings, you may want to use GLFW or SDL which will also support Windows, Linux along with OSX.
+    = game template + imgui_impl_osx.mm + imgui_impl_metal.mm

+example_apple_opengl2/
+    OSX + OpenGL2.
+    Note that instead of the OSX bindings, you may want to use GLFW or SDL which will also support Windows, Linux along with OSX.
+    = main.mm + imgui_impl_osx.mm + imgui_impl_opengl2.cpp

 example_glfw_opengl2/
     **DO NOT USE OPENGL2 CODE IF YOUR CODE/ENGINE IS USING MODERN OPENGL (SHADERS, VBO, VAO, etc.)**
     **Prefer using OPENGL3 code (with gl3w/glew/glad, you can replace the OpenGL function loader)**